henry-ngo/mcmc_workshop/Session0/setup_python.md

 activate emcee_workshop
 ```

 Now, we are in this new environment.
+Your command prompt is prepended with the environment name, which reminds you that you are in this environment.
 Let's set it up with all of the software you need for this workshop.
 Install the packages with:
 ```
 conda install numpy scipy matplotlib
 ```